iCliniq Logo

 What Are the General Principles of Therapy?

-• To bring about rapid resolution and prevent relapses, it is helpful to explain to the patient the causes of the initiation and perpetuation of the disease and advise corrective measures.
+• To achieve rapid resolution and prevent relapses, it is helpful to explain to the patient the causes of disease initiation and perpetuation, and to advise corrective measures.

 • Discontinuation of contact with the offending agent leads to rapid resolution.